-The pipe to be laid is fitted in its front with a wooden crossbar placed against the socket of the pipe.
-A cable fitted with a pulling system (e.g. Tirfor) connects this beam to another crossbar (set inside the pipe) or fixed point installed in a previous pipe (see sketch below).
+The Bonna pipe to be laid is fitted in its front with a wooden crossbar placed against the socket of the pipe.
+A cable fitted with a pulling system (e.g. Tirfor/chain blocks) connects this beam to another crossbar (set inside the pipe) or fixed point installed in a previous pipe (see sketch below).

-Pipe jointing
+Pipe Jointing

-This operation is vital.
-It is essential to guarantee that the pipeline passes the hydrostatic tests.
+This operation is essential to guarantee the watertightness of the pipeline.